JamesOBishop10/JamesOBishop10/README.md

 - 🌱 Next on the Learning schedule: Backend development (NodeJS, Express, PostgreSQL, Docker) Python and JavaScript.
 - 💞️ Looking to collaborate on: AI-generated content, app development, and workflow optimization—let’s create something smart and efficient!
 - 📫 Reach me at: TheShopBishop@gmail.com
-- 🎭 Fun fact: I might say I'm uninteresting, but I spend a lot of time making things look _very_ interesting.
+- 🎭 I may be uninteresting, but I spend a lot of time working to make things look _very_ interesting.